 Despite what my husband says, I am not a clothes junkie.
 I avoid shopping if I can get by another season with the same clothes as last.
-Why is it that I turned into a clothes fiend while in Hoi An?
+Why is it that I turned into a custom-made clothes fiend searching for tailors while in Hoi An, Vietnam?

 The Hoi An Clothing Craze Begins

 As soon as we entered the first tailor shop (there are over 200 in Hoi An), a recommendation from the Swedish travelers we had met in Sapa, I wanted all the silk tops and dresses I saw hanging on the wall.
 The saleswomen quickly tuned into my excitement and went to work taking advantage of it.
 She brought down samples for me to try on, only fueling my thoughts how I could liven up my wardrobe with a silk orange strapless top and black spaghetti strap silk dress with embroidery up the side, for under $30.

 I soon had a pile of styles stacked high.
 The saleswoman whisked me around the room and offered me endless stacks of fabrics.
 She knew to act quickly, racing against the clock before my senses returned and I questioned whether I really needed three tops, two skirt, two dresses, a pair of pants and more – particularly considering that I would be living out of a backpack for the next year or so.
 To her disappointment, my senses eventually returned, but not before the clothes' horse had left the barn.

 As I was congratulating myself for getting the clothing and shopping thing out of my system, we were sucked into another shop that looked more promising for Dan.
 Before he had a chance to ask my opinion on suit fabrics, I was back in the dressing room doing some sampling of my own.
 Before he'd even chosen a design, I had placed an order for two shirts, a skirt and a pair of pants and was getting measured again.
 What I didn’t order at the first place I ended up ordering at this new shop…and more.